e-Spirit/firstspirit-module-gradle-plugin/README.md

 fsWebCompile | Same as the usual `implementation` configuration, but the dependency and all transitive dependencies are added to the web-resources tag in the module-isolated.xml

 Dependencies with other scopes than these (for example the regular compile scope) are not treated as a resource to be used for module-isolated.xml file generation.
-That means if you use compile scope, you can compile your source files against it like in any other project, but the resource won't be listed in the module-isolated.xml.
+That means if you use compile scope, you can compile your source files against it like in any other project, but the resource won't be listed in the module-isolated.xml or included in the `lib` directory.

 In a multi-project build make sure to only use the dependency configurations in the project that assembles the fsm.
 The dependencies of other subprojects should be defined without using the plugin dependency configurations.
 The resource entries of these dependencies are created depending on how the respective subproject is referenced from the project executing the assembleFSM task.

+Local Jars which are part of the project directory will not be included when they are defined with one of the three scopes above because FirstSpirit requires the artifact metadata (like group-id and version) to detect conflicts between different modules.

 ### Example